12 Tips for Travelling to Krakow

 - Visit Oskar Schindler's factory.

-- Visit the Krakow market on a tour of the old town.
+- Visit the Kraków market on a tour of the Old Town.

-In this article you will find more details of an Itinerary to see Krakow in 3 days.
+In this article you will find more details of an itinerary to see Krakow in 3 days.

 Find out more about what to see and do around Krakow here.

 If you're travelling with children, ask about children's events so they can have a great time too and take home a nice souvenir of Kraków.
+Here are 11 things to do in Krakow with kids in Krakow.

 If you arrive from Spain, for example, and are introduced to new people, you're likely to give the traditional two kisses on the cheek.
-But be careful, as Poles are not used to it and will find it a bit strange.
+But be careful, as Poles are not used to this and will find it a bit strange.

-Kraków's climate throughout the year
+Krakow's climate throughout the year

 In addition to these tips I've shared with you to help you enjoy your visit to Krakow, it's also important to have some basic facts about the cities you want to visit, such as what weather to expect throughout the year.

-Safety in Krakow
+Safety in Kraków

 Generally speaking, Krakow is a fairly safe city, where you can walk around late at night.
-I recommend the basics and that is not to fall into the traps designed to deceive tourists.
+I recommend the basics and that is not to fall into traps designed to deceive tourists.

 I hope this guide will be of great help to you in preparing your trip to this city that will leave you wanting to come back.
-And if after visiting Krakow, you feel like continuing to explore the magic of Poland, here are the details of how to get from Krakow to Warsaw.
+And if, after visiting Krakow, you feel like continuing to explore the magic of Poland, here are the details of how to get from Krakow to Warsaw.